 Medi-Cal providers may have the completion of cultural competency training listed in the provider directory.
 The provider directory indicates a "Y" if the provider has completed two hours of cultural competency training within the last 24 months.
-Notify Health Net by email after completing the training at PSOps@healthnet.com.
-Include your practitioner's name, a certificate of completion, the National Provider Identifier (NPI), and a statement that you have completed the training.

 Providers who would like information about interpreter services, cross-cultural communication, health literacy or to schedule a training, can contact Health Net's Health Equity Department.